RFA Release Date: October 7, 2019

 Key Program Elements

 Pilot Studies grants will support rehabilitation neuroscience research of new directions and/or innovative applications of neuromodulatory methods/technologies.
 They are designed to promote the growth of the rehabilitation neuroscience that utilizes neuromodulatory techniques and methodologies, by providing NM4R research resources and expertise towards the development of potential new projects that are fundable and sustainable through extramural funding mechanisms.
-Each project should include a scientific rational for the proposed neuromodulatory methods/technologies and their neurobiological mechanisms of action.
+Each project should include a scientific rationale for the proposed neuromodulatory methods/technologies and their neurobiological mechanisms of action.
 The pilot project program is not designed to provide ongoing support for a long-term project or to provide supplemental support to ongoing funded research projects.

 - Address an important question in basic, translational, and/or clinical research that impacts recovery from stroke, spinal cord injury, or other neurological damage.